 For litigation purposes, construction claims will likely continue to run the gamut of causes of action filed by and against contractors affected by the pandemic.
 It is my estimation that breaches of contract through the failure to complete and/or begin project contracts will likely remain the primary cause of action for plaintiffs who find themselves in this situation.
 Likewise, standard contract defenses which may have become “merely academic” and boilerplate in the past will no doubt become more meaningful in these situations to include defenses such as “impossibility,” “frustration of purpose” and “acts of God.”

-On July 2, 2020, Texas attorney Kristen Lawhorn will join me along with Steve Holden for a webcast wherein we hope to isolate what is currently existing, what has occurred, and what is coming down the pike for the construction world and construction claims with a prognosis for recovery during these troubled times.
+On July 2, 2020, Texas attorney Kit Lawhorn will join me along with Steve Holden for a webcast wherein we hope to isolate what is currently existing, what has occurred, and what is coming down the pike for the construction world and construction claims with a prognosis for recovery during these troubled times.
 Join us for this webcast!
 We look forward to seeing you.

 James Daniel